DutchCodingCompany/filament-socialite/README.md

 This package supports account creation for users.
 However, to support this flow it is important that the `password` attribute on your `User` model is nullable.
 For example, by adding the following to your users table migration.
+Or you could opt for customizing the user creation, see below.

 ```php
 $table->string('password')->nullable();